adonispuente/insights-dashboard/docs/app-sre/sop/unleash-deployment.md

 ## Deployment

-+To deploy the new instance to the `unleash` Namespace, add this section to the list of `targets` in [saas-unleash](https://gitlab.cee.redhat.com/service/app-interface/-/blob/master/data/services/unleash/cicd/saas-unleash.yaml) file:
+To deploy the new instance to the `unleash` Namespace, add this section to the list of `targets` in [saas-unleash](https://gitlab.cee.redhat.com/service/app-interface/-/blob/master/data/services/unleash/cicd/saas-unleash.yaml) file:

 ```yaml
   - namespace: